ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 ### Breakfast
 Workshop breakfast is usually coffee & bagels.
 Arrange to have everything delivered about 15 minutes before Volunteers arrive, so there is food and coffee to greet them.

 Noah’s Bagels has a great catering delivery service on bagels.
 Order enough bagels to cover about 70% of attendees/volunteers with ‘Yes’ RSVP.
+If you order hot sandwiches, let them know when you order to cut in halves and wrapped individually.
+They're happy to oblige & it makes setup that much faster for you.

 Search around the workshop’s location to find a coffee shop which will deliver it to you, if possible.
 Coffee Bean has a reasonable one which includes sugar, milk, disposable cups etc. A Cambro (5 gallons) is usually MORE than enough for 70 people as not everyone will drink coffee.
+Not everyone will drink, but make sure to have plenty as many will refill their cups throughout the day.
+Remember to request extra cups & cream.

 ### Lunch